-American artist, Patrick Stull has spent the last fifteen years mostly creating imagery about the lives of women.
+American artist, Patrick Stull has spent the last seventeen years mostly creating imagery about the lives of women.
 He searches for what lies beneath the surface of his subjects, empowering each one he encounters.
+He has recently ventured into the realm of surrealism, creating powerful imagery that reflects on our humanity while dealing with the meaning of art.

 Stull say's, "My work has allowed me to venture past the camera into the realm of a humanist, an artistic life, delving into the intellectual, a more cerebral life experience, creating what I call 'connectivism.'